gaevoy/gaevoy.github.io/_posts/2022-03-18-personally-identifiable-information-data-types.md

 ## Solution

 What if we introduce an explicit type for PII, like `PiiString`.
+The idea is to have `PiiString` type as much interchangeable with `String` as possible to simplify refactoring existing code which uses the `String`.
+Then, within the application boundary it should behave like usual `String`, however crossing application boundaries it should be encoded/encrypted/hashed.

 ```c#
 public class User